Create an approval flow that requires everyone to approve

 If you haven't created a connection to SharePoint or Office 365 previously, follow the instructions when you're prompted to sign in.

-In the designer, select the When an item is created card, enter the Site Address for the SharePoint site that hosts your vacation request list, and then select a list from List Name.
+Enter the Site Address for the SharePoint site that hosts your vacation request list, and then select a list from List Name.

 Select New step, add another Office 365 Get manager (V2) action, and then add the Mail token to the User (UPN) box.